 Height: 3 ft (90 cm); desert rose bonsai grows to 1 ft (30 cm)

 Soil: Fast-draining mix, such as cactus potting mix.
-Or, mix equal parts peat moss and sharp sand.
+Or mix equal parts peat moss and horticultural sand.

 Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer diluted by half.